Micromobility.com Inc. (MCOM) Shares Plummet Below 1-Year High

-The stock price of Micromobility.com Inc. (NASDAQ: MCOM) has dropped by -9.75 compared to previous close of 0.60.
-Despite this, the company has seen a fall of -19.84% in its stock price over the last five trading days.
+The stock of Micromobility.com Inc. (NASDAQ: MCOM) has decreased by -2.92 when compared to last closing price of 0.51.
+Despite this, the company has experienced a -9.92% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Micromobility.com Inc. (NASDAQ: MCOM) Right Now?

-Additionally, the 36-month beta value for MCOM is 0.72.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for MCOM is at 0.75.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now